Mluleki Ndobe: Political career

 Ndobe was involved in both the Congress of South African Students and the South African Students Congress before he held senior positions in the African National Congress Youth League.
-He was chairperson of the youth league in the Harry Gwala Region.
+He was chairperson of the ANC in the Harry Gwala Region.
 Ndobe was a member of the ANC's provincial working committee and provincial executive committee.
 He also served as the party's deputy provincial secretary.

 Ndobe served as the Executive Mayor of the Harry Gwala District Municipality for two terms.
 In his capacity as mayor, he served as the provincial chairperson of the South African Local Government Association.

 Ndobe was elected to the KwaZulu-Natal Legislature in the 2019 general election.
 He was then elected deputy speaker of the provincial legislature, deputising for Ntobeko Boyce.
 After that, Ndobe was appointed chairperson of the legislature's disciplinary committee.

 One of the most controversial story in the life of Ndobe is being allegedly involved in the cowardly assassination of the former ANC Youth League Secretary-General Sindiso Magaqa, who was at the time of his death serving as a councillor in Umzimkhulu Local Municipality.